 It’s normal for people with addictions to deny they have a problem with alcohol or drugs.
 Denial serves an important purpose in substance use disorders.
 For people with addictions, drugs and alcohol are their best friends and their worst enemies.
 And though substance abuse may be tearing their lives apart, it’s also playing a protective role for them.

 Addiction denial is complex.
 It’s not about simply being blind to the negative consequences of drinking or using drugs.
 In fact, many people with addictions are well aware of the problems substance abuse is causing them.
-Here are some types of addiction denial and the purposes it serves.
+Learn about the types of addiction denial and the purposes denial serves.

 In either case, addiction denial is often a defense mechanism because you’re terrified of life without substances.
 This occurs for a few reasons: